top of page

 Is ketamine a “horse tranquilizer”?

 This is an exceptionally common question!
 The simple answer is that ketamine is a very safe and effective anesthetic, so it has long been used as a sedative (“tranquilizer”) in both human and veterinary medicine.
-So while it certainly can be used to sedate horses (and many other mammals as well), it is also commonly used (at much lower doses) for human adults and especially children.
+So while it certainly can be used to sedate horses (and many other mammals as well), it is also commonly used for human patients (including children).
 A few reasons why ketamine is favored in veterinary medicine specifically are: ketamine, unlike other anesthetics, remains effective even when administered by intramuscular (rather than intravenous) injection―which is very helpful in creatures who might make placing an IV challenging―and is so safe that it does not typically require continuous vital sign or airway monitoring.
-These are also reasons why ketamine is favored as an anesthetic for even young children undergoing surgery.
+(These are also reasons why ketamine is favored as an anesthetic for even young children undergoing surgery.)

 Is ketamine a “party drug”?